 Operations and Technology

-Lastly, advisors must consider operational adjustments, especially in terms of technology.
+Advisors must also consider operational adjustments, especially in terms of their tech stack.
 RIAs often leverage sophisticated platforms for portfolio management and client reporting.
 Moreover, robust cybersecurity measures are paramount, as RIAs are charged with the critical task of protecting sensitive client data.
 Establishing strict cybersecurity protocols and conducting regular reviews are non-negotiable aspects of the RIA landscape.
 While this infrastructure was likely provided by the brokerage firm where the advisor previously worked, they’ll need to establish it when opening their own independent RIA.

 Bottom Line